staticbuild/staticbuild/readme.md

 ## Roadmap

-- Add config settings to disable or change the default view engines.
-- Only init Jade and Nunjucks if they're enabled and/or installed.
-- Consider moving jade and nunjucks into npm devDependencies in this project, forcing the end-developer to install jade and/or nunjucks in their own project.
-- Support other view engines like consolidate.js does, but with the ability to configure them from the staticbuild.json file.
+- Change demos to do bundling in their gulpfile.js using staticbuild bundles.
+- Create automated tests.
 - Create API documentation.
-- Update staticbuild.json documentation.
+- Create Configuration documentation.
 - Create interactive setup.
   - Change [Getting Started](#getting-started) section to recommend a global install and then the setup command.
 The setup command should also install